 A Faculty Manager nominated by the Registrar and Secretary: Rachel Lucas

 Assistant Registrar: Lucy Johnson

 Head of Health and Safety: Claire Saunders

-(a) Under delegated authority from USG, to be responsible for the development and maintenance of the University's central register of risks (the 'Risk Register') covering strategic and operational risks for consideration and approval by USG, Audit and Risk Management Committee and Council;
+- (a) Under delegated authority from USG, to be responsible for the development and maintenance of the University's central register of risks (the 'Risk Register') covering strategic and operational risks for consideration and approval by USG, Audit and Risk Management Committee and Council; - (b) to review, and update if necessary, all items contained in the Risk Register at least termly, ensuring that all risks are assigned to a 'risk owner' and that appropriate procedures and actions are in place to mitigate risk to an acceptable level; - (c) to review termly the University's operational risk registers and if necessary request the register owner to the Risk Management Group meeting to discuss any new, emerging or changing risks. - (d) to update the Risk Register for any known material changes that occur in between termly reviews; - (e) to report to University Steering Group, Audit and Risk Management Committee and where appropriate, Council on all material updates to the Risk Register, on the outcome of the termly review and in relation to other material changes to the risk environment; - (f) to consider the work of the University's Crisis Management Group and how this impacts on the implementation of the University's risk management policy;

-- (b) to review, and update if necessary, all items contained in the Risk Register at least annually, ensuring that all risks are assigned to a 'risk owner' and that appropriate procedures and actions are in place to mitigate risk to an acceptable level; - (c) to prepare an annual self-assessment of risk for faculties and professional services to promote awareness of risk management procedures, to ensure that all risks are captured and, where appropriate, are fed into the Risk Register; - (d) to update the Risk Register for any known material changes that occur in between annual reviews; - (e) to report to University Steering Group, Audit and Risk Management Committee and where appropriate, Council on all material updates to the Risk Register, on the outcome of the annual review and in relation to other material changes to the risk environment; - (f) to consider the work of the University's Crisis Management Group and how this impacts on the implementation of the University's risk management policy; - (g) to advise University Steering Group of any actions necessary to improve the management of risk within the University; - (h) support and promote the development of institutional capacity for risk assessment and management. - (i) institutional capacity for risk assessment and management.
+- (g) to advise University Steering Group of any actions necessary to improve the management of risk within the University; - (h) support and promote the development of institutional capacity for risk assessment and management; - (i) institutional capacity for risk assessment and management.

-Safeguarding Advisory Group
+Safeguarding Advisory Group Ex Officio Members